trevorhsong/trevorhsong.github.io/_pages/research.md

 {: .small}

 ## Some specific interests
-- Platform Operations and Marketplace Analytics
+- Platform Operations, Economics and Governance
-- Supply Chain Management and Finance Interface
+- Supply Chain Finance and Agrifood Supply Chain Management
 - Contract Theory and Optimization in Economics
 {: .small}